Tachytaenius/mathsies/readme.md

 ### `quat`

 Supplies functionality for quaternions.
 Has deterministic versions of its non-deterministic functions.

+#### Types

+TODO

 #### Functions